nicky-nym/nicky-nym.github.io/pages/cities.md

       * restaurants
       * variety of business services available (meaning, how long the "long tail" of the city is)

-    > "... it's illuminating to ask how many different types of businesses there are in a city. ...
+    > "It's illuminating to ask how many different types of businesses there are in a city. ...
     > The data confirm that diversity systematically increases with population size. ...
     > an extrapolation of the data strongly suggests that if we could measure diversity to
     > the finest possible resolution it would scale logarithmically with city size."[^scale] &mdash; Geoffrey West